dimitrios-git/jcb-demo/README.md

 variable and that variable should be set using Ansible.

 ## Notes on my implementation
-I used to Docker and docker compose to create a couple of containers.
+I used Docker and docker compose to create a couple of containers.
 The first one is running an Nginx websever, with a custom configuration to serve the app's output at `/data`.